lmweber/PrinciplesSTA/README.md

 This structure and setup are similar to the [OSCA book](https://github.com/Bioconductor/OrchestratingSingleCellAnalysis-base).

-(2020/6/27: Note that currently, the [OSTA-release](https://github.com/lmweber/OSTA-release) repository does not contain any `.html` files yet, since we are still in the initial stages of setting up the project.)
+(Note that currently, the [OSTA-release](https://github.com/lmweber/OSTA-release) repository does not contain any `.html` files yet, since we are still setting up the project.)